 The following courses are ideal for anyone who wishes to further their study of the science of animal psychology and behaviour and will help students on their journey towards becoming qualified companion animal behaviourists.
 Students with no prior experience in this field may also enrol for these courses.

 Students may enrol at any time.

 This course is recognised by the South African Veterinary Council in SA.

 SAVC CPD ACCREDITED: 21 structured points.
-CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel.
+CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel in S.A.

 A course for owners, vet nurses and other professionals who want to understand more about feline predatory and social behaviour, and the relationship between cats and their owners.